 If your business has a website you must include your Notice of Privacy Practices somewhere on the site.
 There is not the same "post in a prominent location" language like there is for your physical office location; therefore, you needn't include the notice on your homepage so long as the notice is viewable somewhere.
 Just create a page containing your Notice of Privacy Practices text and link to it from your website's footer.

 Good news.
-If you revise your Notice of Privacy Practices you don't need to mail or otherwise notify patients of the change.
+If you revise your Notice of Privacy Practices you don't need to mail or otherwise notify patients of the change, nor obtain new signatures from existing patients.
 You must, however, make the up-to-date notice available upon request, post it prominently in your office, and add it to your website.

 No face-to-face first visit?

-Health and Human Services (HHS) provides thorough guidance on the subject.
+Health and Human Services (HHS) provides thorough guidance on this subject.
 Here is what they say: